lakhanp1/bioinformatics_notes/data/utils/04-yq_yaml_parse.md

 # Easily access reference genome data from YAML config file using yq

 Genomics data processing involves various form of reference data.
 Even for a single species, reference data can be FASTA file, index prefix for aligners like BWA, Bowtie2, STAR, Hisat2 etc, BED files, GFF/GTF files and so on.
-Writing complete path of these files can be annoying at times and can get challenging if one works with multiple organisms.

-To avoid such inconvenience, a reference data can be stored in a YAML configuration file which can be easily accessed using command line utilities. [yq](https://github.com/mikefarah/yq) is one such command line YAML processor utility.
+For bioinformaticians working on multiple organisms, having a configuration file for reference data is convenient approach. [yq](https://github.com/mikefarah/yq ) is a command line YAML processor utility which allows to process YAML files. `yq read` command can be used to extract the values for variable of interest from configuration file.

 Below is an example YAML file for human and yeast reference data.
 ```yaml